 Existing Registry Agreements shall accommodate Exact Match, Full Name Scope 2 identifiers of IGOs at the second level (Section 3.3.3 and 3.3.4 of the Working Group’s Final Report); and

-To the extent that Scope 1 identifiers of INGOs are withheld from registration at the second level (meaning that in the current round they are placed in Specification 5 of the new gTLD Registry Agreement), existing Registry Agreements shall include an exception procedure (Section 3.4.3 of the Working Group’s Final Report).
+To the extent that exact match, full name Scope 1 identifiers of INGOs are withheld from registration at the second level (meaning that in the current round they are placed in Specification 5 of the New gTLD Registry Agreement), existing Registry Agreements shall include an exception procedure (Section 3.4.3 of the Working Group’s Final Report) that will allow an INGO with a name withheld from registration to apply for its protected name at the second level, provided that reasonable steps are taken to minimize any likely confusion.

 The GNSO Council notes that there are several recommendations and proposals that did not achieve Consensus within the Working Group but obtained Strong Support with Significant Opposition (Sections 3.1.7, 3.3.5, 3.3.6 and 3.4.5 of the Working Group’s Final Report), and reserves the right to further deliberate on these recommendations and proposals at the appropriate time.

+[ALTERNATIVE WORDING INSERTED BELOW IN THE EVENT THAT SSbSO RECOMMENDATIONS ARE DETERMINED TO BE CONSENSUS RECOMMENDATIONS (in which case this Resolved clause will move up to be inserted between Resolved clauses 2 & 3:

+To the extent that Scope 2 identifiers of the specified RCRC organizations (as defined in the Final Report) are to be added to the Trademark Clearinghouse (TMCH), the specified organizations will be permitted to participate in any sunrise registration process developed for the New gTLD program, and the specified organizations will similarly be eligible to participate in any sunrise registration process developed for the launch of a new gTLD in future rounds.

+Second level, exact match of the Scope 2 acronyms for the specified IGOs are to be added to the TMCH and the specified organizations permitted to participate in any sunrise registration process developed for the New gTLD program; the specified organizations will similarly be eligible to participate in any sunrise registration process developed for the launch of a new gTLD in future rounds.

+To the extent that Scope 2 identifiers of the specified INGOs (as defined in the Final Report) are to be added to the Trademark Clearinghouse (TMCH), the specified organizations will be permitted to participate in any sunrise registration process developed for the New gTLD program, and the specified organizations will similarly be eligible to participate in any sunrise registration process developed for the launch of a new gTLD in future rounds.]

 The GNSO Council requests an Issue Report [INSERT LINK] on the Working Group’s Consensus recommendation 3.5.3, which states: “The [Working Group] recommends that the respective policies are amended so that curative rights of the UDRP and URS can be used by those organizations that are granted protections based on their identified designations.”
 This Issue Report is anticipated as a preceding step toward the possibility of initiating a PDP on this issue, and the Issue Report shall also address how these matters can or cannot be incorporated into the forthcoming review of the UDRP;

 The GNSO Council requests the GNSO Standing Committee on Improvements Implementation (SCI) to review the current consensus levels defined and described in the GNSO Working Group Guidelines, and specifically requests the SCI to review and, if deemed appropriate, recommend revised or additional language to apply to situations where working groups may reach sufficient consensus against a particular proposal such that the appropriate consensus level cannot accurately be described as No Consensus/Divergence.